helpimnotdmv/Marzenapedia/articles/forces-armes-marzenires.md

 ### Groupe Aérien Spécial (GAS)

 The Groupe Aérien Spécial is CSOF's dedicated aviation element, providing infiltration, exfiltration, close air support, and maritime insertion capability.
-The GAS operates modified rotary-wing and fixed-wing platforms, several of which carry specialised sensor and electronic warfare packages that place them in close operational relationship with DRM and GAMS tasking.
+The GAS operates modified rotary-wing and fixed-wing platforms, several of which carry specialised sensor and electronic warfare packages that place them in close operational relationship with DRET and GAMS tasking.
 GAS aircrew maintain qualifications for low-level night operations, maritime insertion, and clandestine airfield operations.
 The unit coordinates with the CMA for maintenance and airworthiness but is operationally directed through CSOF.

 ### Centre Interarmées des Opérations d'Information (CIOI)